makersacademy/takeaway-challenge/README.md

 -----
-The flow chart appended displays the flow of the user stories and the direction of the functions. :rightarrow:
+The flow chart appended displays the flow of the user stories and the direction of the functions. :arrow_right:

 ![](images/Flow_Chart_TakeawayChallenge.svg)